svaksha/aksh/jl.md

 # Development
 + http://docs.julialang.org/en/latest/#developer-documentation

-On Wednesday, December 17, 2014 11:21:44 PM UTC+1, Seth wrote:

-    I'm wondering whether folks are actually basing their repos in ~/.julia and doing their development and commits from there, or whether there's some other process that allows development to happen in a more standard location than a hidden directory off of ~ while still allowing use of Pkg.
-I'm probably overlooking something trivial.

-    What's a recommended setup/process for creating packages using Pkg to manage them?

-I'm not sure what the right answer would be, but I have been struggling with it a lot.
-This is my set-up for most of the stuff I do.

- - I develop packages in their own directories on the user filesystem.
-For me, that would be `.../julia/<package>/` .
- - from there, in `./src/` I have the various source files.
-One, specifically is called "nomodule.jl".
-This contains a
-   - "require(<types.jl>)"
-   - "include(<functions.jl>)"
-   - ...
- - Each time I change something in the code, I do a `reload("nomodule.jl`) from the REPL.
-This replaces all functions, except for the type definitions---they can't be updated
- - When I need to change the types, I need to do a `ctrl-D; julia; reload("nomodule.jl")` which can be a bit of a pain
- - When I am happy with the functionality, I make this code into a module, using a file "<Module>.jl", very similar to the "nomodule.jl" but with the "require" replaced by "include"
- - I sync this then with github
- - If I need the functionality from another working directory, I do a `Pkg.clone(<github>)` to load a sort-of-stable version into ~/.julia
- - When I am really happy with the code, I do a pull request to METADATA.jl for my package to be included in the standard set of Julia packages.

- - If I need functionality on some other machines, I sync using git, either through github or directly.

-### .juliarc
+## .juliarc
 + https://github.com/JuliaLang/julia/issues/6445
 + https://github.com/JuliaLang/julia/issues/10351

+## ~/.julia
++ Notes on basing development repos in ~/.julia and doing development and commits from there with recommended setup/process for creating packages using Pkg to manage them.
+   + Develop packages in their own directories on the user filesystem: `./julia/<package>/`
+   + From there, in `./src/`, keep the various source files.
+One, specifically is called "nomodule.jl".
+This contains a `require(<types.jl>)` and `"include(<functions.jl>)`
+   + For each code change, do a `reload("nomodule.jl`) from the REPL.
+This replaces all functions, except for the type definitions which can't be updated.
+   + To change the types, do a `ctrl-D; julia; reload("nomodule.jl")` which can be a bit of a pain.
+   + When happy with the functionality, make this code into a module, using a file "<Module>.jl", very similar to the "nomodule.jl" but with the "require" replaced by "include".
+   + Then, sync this with github.
+   + If you need the functionality from another working directory, do a `Pkg.clone(<github>)` to load a sort-of-stable version into ~/.julia
+   + Then, do a pull request to METADATA.jl for your package to be included in the standard set of Julia packages.
+   + For functionality on some other machines, sync using git, either through github or directly.

-### Arrays
+## Arrays

 + https://github.com/JuliaLang/julia/issues/3701
 + https://github.com/JuliaLang/julia/issues/4774